 Russia: Persecution of Journalists Continues

-The FSO, according to report, immediately detained the three, seized their documents and took them to Barvikhinsky Police Department for questioning.
+The FSO, according to the report, immediately detained the three, seized their documents and took them to Barvikhinsky Police Department for questioning.

 The two were reportedly also taken to Barvikhinsky Police Department.